ra1028/swiftui-atom-properties/README.md

 ### Context

-Context is a context structure for using and interacting with atom values from a view or an another atom.
+Context is a structure for using and interacting with atom values from views or other atoms.

 |API|Use|
 |:--|:--|